yoga and recovery logo path up a mountain

 Interwoven Roots ~ the Profound Power of Community

 Redwoods are among the tallest trees in the world, standing for hundreds or even thousands of years.
 But their real strength lies beneath the surface in the intricate network of roots that connect them.
 Despite their height, redwoods have shallow root systems that extend far and wide, intertwining with other trees to create a truly vast web of support.
-They stay upright in storms not by growing deep but by reaching out.
-Together,
+They stay upright in storms not

 Read More »